-Our top vaginal warriors, Lactobacillus crispatus, L. gasseri and L. jensenii had growth broadly and easily stimulated by lactulose, and lactulose was preferred over other sugars.
+Our top vaginal warriors, Lactobacillus crispatus, L. gasseri and L. jensenii had growth broadly and easily stimulated by lactulose.
+Lactulose was preferred over other sugars as a food source.

 Lactulose can also lower vaginal pH, getting the vagina back to a healthy pH of between 3.5 and 4.5.
 This is likely due to the extra activity of lactic-acid-producing bacteria, lactobacilli.